 However, while it sounds good in theory, there’s no direct evidence that draws a straight line between pre-activating the lats and faster gains in muscle mass.

 Personally, I prefer to do a few light warm-up sets of pulldowns.
 But if you want to give the lat pull-in a try, it’s one of those things that won’t hurt, and may help a little.
-At the very least, it serves as part of an effective warm up for the heavier sets to come.

 Make sure to use a light weight, don’t go anywhere near failure, and just focus on contracting the lats.